USB A to USB C Cable: An Essential Buyer's Guide

 It’s tempting to grab the cheapest cable you can find, but that’s often a mistake.
 A super-low price tag can be a sign of poor construction, slow speeds, and a short lifespan.
 Instead, look for value.
 Investing a few extra dollars in a cable from a reputable brand often means you get a product that lasts longer and performs more reliably.
 Check customer reviews for feedback on build quality and durability—sturdy construction is a common theme for cables that are worth the price.
 A reliable cable is a core part of any good fast portable power setup.

-Red Flags: What to Avoid When Buying
+Red Flags to Avoid When Buying a Cable

 Be wary of generic, no-name cables, especially those with suspiciously low prices.
 These often lack the necessary safety certifications and internal components to protect your devices from overcharging or short-circuiting, which could cause permanent damage.
 Also, don't fall for the idea that a simple adapter can give your old USB-A port all the advanced features of USB-C. An adapter is just a connector; it can't add faster data transfer speeds or power delivery capabilities that the port doesn't have.
 Stick to purpose-built cables for the best results.